-In order for DS4 to recognise an asset when it is selected in the viewport or the scene tab and know what content is compatible with that asset, its internal “Scene ID” must be associated with its Compatibility Base, so that the My Stuff tab can filter its contents appropriately.
+In order for Daz Studio to recognise an asset when it is selected in the viewport or the Scene (WIP) pane and know what content is compatible with that asset, its internal “Scene ID” must be associated with its Compatibility Base, so that the Smart Content pane can filter its contents appropriately.

 To link the Compatibility Base with the Scene ID, the item must be loaded into the current scene.
 However, all items for a product can be loaded at once, and need to be fit to or parented to anything.

-In the dialogue window, select the base that you created for this asset and click OK.
-From now on, whenever this object is loaded into a scene, DS4 will know what it is and which objects and presets are compatible with it.
+In the dialog, select the base that you created for this asset and click OK.
+From now on, whenever this object is loaded into a scene, Daz Studio will know what it is and which objects and presets are compatible with it.

 For products with more than one object, you will create a new sub base under that root base for each item, using the item name.

-In the Product tab you set the meta-data for the product (collection of assets), such as the store, description, and artists.
-The latter two are shown in the “Info” area of the “My Stuff” tab - but sadly, they're not included in the search function at this time, so you can't search for all products by one specific artist.
+In the Product page you set the metadata for the product (collection of assets), such as the store, description, and artists.
+The latter two are shown in the Info Page of the Smart Content pane, and Info Page of the Smart Content pane.
 Details of each field are listed below the sample image.

-This is simple if you have a custom Content/Runtime folder: Add your product's files to the Files list by right clicking in that box and selecting “Add fromDirectory (Recursive)”
+This is simple if you have a separate Content/Runtime folder: Add your product's files to the Files list by right-clicking in that box and selecting “Add fromDirectory (Recursive)”

 If you have both a Runtime and content folder, or other files that should be included, make sure to add them as well.
 Be sure to select the correct level directory.
 Check that the paths start with Runtime or Content as appropriate.

-After filling in all the information you wish and exporting the support files (either manually or automatically), the product will be visible in the Products view of the “My Stuff” tab, just as its individual assets are in the Files view.
+After filling in all the information you wish and exporting the support files (either manually or automatically), the product will be visible in the Products view of the Smart Content pane, just as its individual assets are in the Files view.

-Switch to the “Assets” tab.
+Switch to the “Assets” page.
 Make sure that “Sync Product and Local Database” is checked.
-Your files listed in the top half of the tab can be sorted by filename or extension to simplify selection.
+The files listed in the top half of the page can be sorted by filename or extension to simplify selection.

-The Content DB Editor will list all files defined in the currently selected Product as “Assets” in the top half of the window, showing in a table what kind of meta-data is associated with each.
-Selecting one or more of the listed assets will make them show up in the bottom half of the editor window, where you can assign or edit the data.
-This needs to be done on a per-file basis, although multiple similar files can be selected and edited at the same time, as appropriate.
+The Content DB Editor will list all files defined in the currently selected Product as “Assets” in the top half of the dialog, showing in a table what kind of metadata is associated with each.
+Selecting one or more of the listed assets will make them show up in the bottom half of the editor dialog, where data can be assigned or edited.
+This needs to be performed on a per-file basis, although multiple similar files can be selected and edited at the same time, as appropriate.

-Switch to the “Compatibility” sub-tab, where you can specify the relation between assets, i.e. which of them are modifiers for which other assets.
+Switch to the “Compatibility” sub-page, where you can specify the relation between assets, i.e. which of them are modifiers for which other assets.
 Declare a compatibility base for each asset that represents a selectable, modifiable viewport object, such as actor figures, props and clothing figures.
 Assets that share all the same modifiers (e.g. a long and short version of the same pants, which both take the same material, morph and pose presets) can share the same base for simplicity.
-The declared “Compatibility Base” tells DAZ Studio 4 what the asset is, and the asset can also have one or more “Compatibilities”, which tell DAZ Studio 4 what other assets it can be applied to.
-This is the information that allows the My Stuff tab to show only the materials or clothes that fit the currently selected figure in the viewport.
+The declared “Compatibility Base” tells the application what the asset is, and the asset can also have one or more “Compatibilities”, which tell the application what other assets it can be applied to.
+This is the information that allows the Smart Content pane to show only the materials or clothes that fit the currently selected figure in the viewport.

-The bases you created in the scene tab with Edit→Scene ID are declared here.
+The bases you created in the Scene (WIP) pane with Edit→Scene ID are declared here.

 Any file that works with or on an asset is compatible with that asset.
 If the asset is not included with this product, you should have already set it up enough for it to be available as a compatibility base.
 Clothing is compatible with the base figure, presets are compatible with whatever they apply to, etc.

-The DAZ Studio 4 Content Management System comes with several Bases already pre-defined in the database (such as all human DAZ figures from Generation 1-4 and Genesis), but for most objects, e.g. new clothing in your Product, you will need to create new root and sub-bases from the context menu of the Compatibility Base dialogue.
+The Content Management System comes with several Bases already pre-defined in the database (such as all human DAZ figures from Generation 1-4 and Genesis), but for most objects, e.g. new clothing in your Product, you will need to create new root and sub-bases from the context menu of the Compatibility Base dialog.

 Add compatibilities to all assets that modify other objects, such as material presets, poses, morph injections, auto-parented props, clothing figures.
 Some presets can be compatible with multiple bases (e.g. generic material presets or multi-fit clothes or hair).

-After assigning categories, compatibility bases and compatibilities to all assets where appropriate, you can now close the Content DB Editor dialogue.
-You will now be able to see Assets in the My Stuff tab.
+After assigning categories, compatibility bases and compatibilities to all assets where appropriate, you can now close the Content DB Editor dialog.
+You will now be able to see Assets in the Smart Content pane.

-The metadata as defined here doesn't populate the store categorization at this point.
-DAZ 3D hopes to have them work together eventually.
+The metadata as defined here does not populate the store categorization at this point.
+Daz 3D hopes to have them work together eventually.